joyjames143/email-server-node/README.md

 ###### Response :
       {
           "records": {
+            "id": 2,
             "firstname": "any_firstname",
             "lastname": " any_lastname",
             "fullname": "any full name",
             "senderemail": "any_email@hotmail.comm",
             "topic": "any topic",
             "message": "any message",
             "phone": null
         },
           .......
       }
 ###### example :